whoisdon/donkeyguide/src/guide/installation-preparations.md

 Now, let's open a terminal.
 To do that, click on the option located in the top left corner of your VSCode, represented by the first icon in the menu:

 :::warning
-You can also find this option in the header of VSCode, at the top, labeled as 'Terminal'.
+You can also find this option in the header of VSCode, at the top, labeled as "Terminal".
 :::

 ![](./images/installation-preparations/new-terminal.png)